-The PNG format has been frozen since the Ninth Draft of March 7, 1995, and all future changes are intended to be backwards compatible.
-The revisions since the Ninth Draft are simply clarifications, improvements in presentation, and additions of supporting material.
+The PNG format has been frozen since the Ninth Draft of 7 March 1995, and all future changes are intended to be backward compatible.
+The revisions since the Ninth Draft are simply clarifications, improvements in presentation, additions of supporting material, and specifications for additional chunks.

-On 1 October 1996, the PNG specification was approved as a W3C (World Wide Web Consortium) Recommendation.
+On 1 October 1996, the PNG 1.0 specification was approved as a W3C (World Wide Web Consortium) Recommendation.